-The Parent’s Leave and Benefit Act 2019 amended by the Family Leave and Miscellaneous Provisions Bill 2021 provides five weeks statutory leave for a relevant parent within the first two years of a child’s life, or in the case of adoption, within two years of the placement of the child with the family.
+The Parent’s Leave and Benefit Act 2019 amended by the Family Leave and Miscellaneous Provisions Act 2021 provides seven weeks statutory leave for a relevant parent within the first two years of a child’s life, or in the case of adoption, within two years of the placement of the child with the family.
 Parent’s leave is available to each parent.

 Parent’s Leave, Paternity Leave and Parental Leave are individual family friendly leaves.
 Each leave must be applied for separately and has different entitlements.
 Check out the relevant pages on our website.